-As we step into 2018, there is need to appraise 2017 to see to what extent one was able to actualize his/her dreams (resolutions) among other things.
+As we step into a new year, it is important to appraise the previous one to see to what extent one was able to actualize his/her dreams (resolutions) among other things.
 Are there reasons to thank God for?
-Bearing in mind the problems we face in the world, where do we run to because our leaders seem to be more confused than the people they lead?
+Bearing in mind the problems we face in the world, where do we run to because our leaders seem to be more confused than the citizenry?

 Topic: New Year with Mary, Mother of God.

-The title of the solemnity we celebrate was declared as an article of faith in 431AD by the Council of Ephesus and is among the titles of Mary that have generated so much controversy.
+The title of the solemnity we celebrate was declared an article of faith in 431AD by the Council of Ephesus and is among the titles of Mary that have generated so much controversy.
 I do not intend to go into the controversy in this homily.
 But suffice it to say that unless one doubts the divinity of Christ, one cannot doubt the divine maternity of Mary.
 If Jesus Christ is God and Mary is the mother of Jesus, we cannot but conclude that Mary is the mother of God.
 Hence, she is rightly called the theotokos meaning God’s bearer that was first expressed in the bible by Saint Elizabeth in these words: “And why has this happened to me, that the mother of my Lord comes to me?”
 (Lk 1:43).
-The first letter of Saint John reads: “By this you know the Spirit of God: every spirit which confesses that Jesus Christ has come in the flesh is of God” (1Jn 4:2).
 No one who denies the divine maternity of Mary can be said to be truly a Christian because it is another way of denying that Jesus is God.

 Being all-powerful and all-knowing, God could have saved us without the incarnation of Jesus Christ.
 Yet out of limitless options, the Word took fresh in the womb of the Blessed Virgin Mary to live among us, cf. Jn 1:14.
 This, he planned from the time of our first parents and was fulfilled at the appropriate time, cf. Gen. 3:15; Gal 4:4.